 Cynthia Cruz was born on a US Air Force Base in Germany and grew up in Northern California.
 She received a BA from Mills College and an MFA from Sarah Lawrence College.

 Cruz is the author of seven poetry collections, including Hotel Oblivion (Four Way Books, 2022); How the End Begins (Four Way Books, 2016); Wunderkammer (Four Way Books, 2014); The Glimmering Room (Four Way Books, 2012); and Ruin (Alice James Books, 2006).
 She is also the author of two works of nonfiction: The Melancholia of Class: A Manifesto for the Working Class (Watkins Media, 2021), a sociopolitical study, and her essay collection, Disquieting: Essays on Silence (Book*hug, 2019).

 Brenda Shaughnessy writes, “Cruz exposes that glorious hell that is having a history, having a body, remembering everything and trying to make something good of it.”

-The recipient of a Hodder Fellowship from Princeton University, she is currently pursuing a doctoral degree in German at Rutgers University.
-She teaches at Sarah Lawrence College and lives in Brooklyn, New York.
+The recipient of a Hodder Fellowship from Princeton University, Cruz is currently pursuing a PhD at the European Graduate School.
+She teaches in the MFA writing program at Sarah Lawrence College and lives in Brooklyn, New York.